infn-datacloud/cvmfs-publisher/docker/README.md

 # Docker solution

 cvmfs-repo-consumers, cvmfs-repo-sync and publisher-consumer are independent dockers running the corresponding python script.
+They are executed by the docker-compose command.

 ## docker-compose.yaml